PET-CT scans, a fourth ophthalmologist… and still no firm diagnosis for my eye. The future is murky.

 Medicine is a science of uncertainty and an art of probability.William Osler

-This post is a brief update on what’s been going on in my little bubble since my medical oncologist expressed doubt about the raised retina being a metastasis of my breast cancer that was near stage 0.
+This post is a brief update on what’s been going on in my little bubble since my medical oncologist expressed doubt about the my blurry vision being caused by metastasis of my breast cancer that was near stage 0.
 That was three weeks ago.

 To rule out that there is another primary cancer site in my body, two weeks ago I underwent a PET-CT scan with contrast.
 From start to finish, that took me three, mostly uneventful, hours.

 My first appointment to get the scan a week earlier was delayed after my lab report showed my creatinine level slightly elevated out of the normal range.
 While my horse sense said that the level posed no problem (confirmed by my oncologist), the hospital insisted I get clearance from a nephrologist—an unfamiliar word for me, aka kidney doctor.
 Another useless expense; more time lost.

 PET stands for positron emission tomography; also called a nuclear scan.
 It involved injecting a low level radioactive substance (radionuclides) into my veins to highlight increased cell activity that the scanner reads and converts into 3D images.
 CT stands for computed tomography and is used to identify a tumor’s shape, size, and location.
 My scan was done with contrast dye pumped into my veins to get a clearer picture.
 From head to toe.
 Sounds delicious and safe, doesn’t it?
 Not.

 I talk a lot about taking risks, and then I follow that up very quickly by saying, ‘Take prudent risks.’Irene Rosenfeld

 It seems to me that there is no way to avoid risks, if one is to live at all.
 Throughout my life, I’ve leaned into risk, choosing to take it over safety, and had a richer life for it, even with a handful of failures.
 Yet I like to think that I’m a sensible risk taker, not an impulsive one.